murchandamus/bips/bip-update-process.md

     Proposals to astroturf on the Bitcoin network to store data, bootstrap their own consensus mechanism, or facilitate another currency are not on-topic.
 [^comments]: **Why were comments, Comments-URI, and Comment-Summary removed from the process?**
-    The comments feature saw marginal use.
-Hardly any BIPs received more than two comments and this led to many situations in which the opinion of a single comment or two commenters ended up sourcing the comment summary.
-While some of those comments may have been representative of broadly held opinions, it also overstated the importance of individual comments.
+    The comments feature saw insignificant adoption.
+Few BIPs received any comments and barely any more than two with only a handful of contributors commenting at all.
+This led to many situations in which one or two comments ended up sourcing the comment summary.
+While some of those comments may have been representative of broadly held opinions, it also overstated the importance of individual comments directly in the Preamble of BIPs.
 As collecting feedback in this accessible fashion failed, the new process puts the onus back on the audience to make their own evaluation.
+[^layer]: **Why is the layer header now permitted for other BIP types?**
+    The layer header had already been used by many Informational BIPs, so the rule that it is only available to Standards Track BIPs is dropped.
 [^OtherImplementations]: **What is the issue with "Other Implementations" sections in BIPs?**
     In the past, some BIPs had "Other Implementations" sections that caused frequent change requests to existing BIPs.
     This put an onus on the BIP authors, and frequently led to lingering pull requests due to the corresponding BIPs’